NiDimi/oidc-webapp/README.md

-# The OpenID Connect Handbook
+# Taken from the OpenID Connect Handbook

-This repository is a sample Node.js and Express web application that handles user sign in through OpenID Connect.
-This application was created to help the community learn about OpenID Connect and OAuth 2.0 and is part of The OpenID Connect Handbook.
+It is a simple implementation of the implicit flow to receive an id token.
+You will need to to createa a filed name .env and fill the values OIDC_PROVIDER and CLIENT_ID (see temp.env for template)

-You can find the handbook here: https://auth0.com/resources/ebooks/the-openid-connect-handbook fdfdfd
+You can find the handbook here: https://auth0.com/resources/ebooks/the-openid-connect-handbook
-Have fun!